KmWahba808/AZ-900/README.md

 ---

-### 99. "From Azure <u>Cloud Shell</u>, you can track your company's regulatory standards and regulations, such as ISO 27001."
+### 99. "From Azure <ins>Cloud Shell</ins>, you can track your company's regulatory standards and regulations, such as ISO 27001."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. the Microsoft Cloud Partner Portal